jerry-S/eVTOLSim/README.md

 3. BEFORE entry being popped from the priority Queue, ExitTrigger function being called
-4. In push, pop functions, add an curr argument, which indicates the time when push or pop happens Note the priority queue might be full at the time being pushed, so curr might not be the acutual time the entry being pushed in to queue.
+4. In push, pop functions, add an curr argument, which indicates the time when push or pop happens Note the priority queue might be full at the time being pushed, so curr might not be the acutual time the entry being pushed into queue.
-5.  intead of returning void for std::prirorityQueue.pop(), our returns T being popped
+5.  intead of returning void for std::prirorityQueue.pop(), in our case, T being popped

 The SimQueue, like the priorityQueue, is data struction agonistic, by using template.
 It achieves static polymorphic A simple unit test for SimQueue in in test/simQueueTest.cpp